 0 images remaining

-This is a case of spontaneous epidural hematoma in the cervical spine.
+This is a case of spontaneous spinal epidural hematoma in the thoracic spine.